nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 * **Don't allow data structures to become corrupted**

   If “`new Image(imgSrc)`” throws, `bgImage` is left pointing to a deleted object.
-In addition, imageChanges has been incremented, even though it's not true that a new image has been installed.
+In addition, `imageChanges` has been incremented, even though it's not true that a new image has been installed.

-### Addressing the resource leak issue: use objects to manage resources
+### 29.1 Addressing the resource leak issue

+Use resource management classes like `Lock` introduced in Item14 can easily address the resource leak issue.

 ```c++
 class Lock {